Future-House/paper-qa/README.md

 Make sure you have set your OPENAI_API_KEY environment variable to your [openai api key](https://platform.openai.com/account/api-keys)

 To use paper-qa, you need to have a list of paths (valid extensions include: .pdf, .txt) and a list of citations (strings) that correspond to the paths.
 You can then use the `Docs` class to add the documents and then query them.

-*This uses a lot of tokens!!
-About 5-10k tokens per answer + embedding cost (negligible unless many documents used).
-That is up to $0.02 per answer with current GPT-3 pricing.
-Use wisely.*

 ```python